qt-creator/qt-creator/README.md

 ## Getting LLVM/Clang for the Clang Code Model

 The Clang Code Model depends on the LLVM/Clang libraries.
-The currently supported LLVM/Clang version is 8.0.
+The currently recommended LLVM/Clang version is 13.0.

 ### Prebuilt LLVM/Clang packages